0:30

 Credits

-• Alecia VenkataramanWriter / Director/staff/aleciavenk
+• Alecia VenkataramanWriter / Director/team/aleciavenk

-• Curtiss PhilipsenActor/VO Artist/staff/curtiss-philipsen
+• Curtiss PhilipsenActor/VO Artist/team/curtiss-philipsen

-• Jesse JinesProducer/staff/jesse-jines
+• Jesse JinesProducer/team/jesse-jines

-• Michael JorgeSenior Video Editor/staff/michael-jorge
+• Michael JorgeSenior Video Editor/team/michael-jorge

-• Toni MitchellSenior Reporter/staff/toni-mitchell
+• Toni MitchellSenior Reporter/team/toni-mitchell

 Transcript